Dangerous Drug Lawyers

 As much as we welcome the FDA taking an active role in policing drug manufacturers, too often the FDA is forced to rush approval of new medications by laws written by pharmaceutical lobbyists such as the Prescription Drug User Fee Act.
 Sometimes, a drug is approved before it has been tested long-term to determine if the drug has any long-term side effects or if the drug still has any benefits after several years.

 Decades of lobbying by pharmaceutical companies has made it difficult for patients and consumers to recover any compensation.
 Filing a lawsuit is by no means a guarantee of a settlement.
 If you or a loved one are considering contacting a dangerous drug lawyer, take the time to read about the law firms you are considering.
 Ask questions about what claims the lawyers are investigating and what might happen in the lawsuit.

-For a confidential, no-obligation consultation with the dangerous drug lawyers at The Beasley Firm, use the contact form to the right or call my office at (215) 931-2634.
+For a confidential, no-obligation consultation with our dangerous drug lawyers, use the contact form to the right, email me at [email protected], or call my office at (215) 948-2718.

 You can also read some of my articles about the legal issues that arise in unsafe drug litigation: